-35. Appeals Concerning Academic Relationships
+27. Appeals Concerning Academic Relationships

 Appeals may arise out of other difficulties involving the academic relationship between students and faculty members.
 It is sometimes necessary, for instance, for a student to change supervisors, or a student may have other difficulties with a supervisor, or a student may have difficulties of a personal nature with a faculty member.
 Because the personal and professional relationship between student and faculty member can become entangled, and because problems of this sort can be perceived as potentially career-threatening by a student, there is a need for a process by which a student can seek mediation and resolution in such cases.
-Because each is different, and because a formal committee procedure as outlined under Academic Regulation 26 and/or 31 may not be appropriate in such cases, the following procedure shall be followed:
+Because each case is unique, the following procedure shall be followed:

-A student experiencing such difficulties should attempt to resolve them informally at the level of the individual instructor or the Program Chair.
+- A Student experiencing such difficulties should attempt to resolve them informally at the level of the individual Instructor or the Program Chair. - b.
+If this cannot be done, or if the nature of the problem is such that the student does not wish to attempt it, the student should seek the advice of the Vice President Research or designate who shall follow one of the following procedures:

-- b.
-If this cannot be done, or if the nature of the problem is such that the student does not wish to attempt it, the student should seek the advice of the Vice President Research and Graduate Programs or designate, who shall follow one of the following procedures: - If the Vice President Research and Graduate Programs thinks it advisable, the Vice President shall seek to bring about a solution through informal means. - ii.
-If in the opinion of the Vice President Research and Graduate Programs the complaint is invalid, the Vice President Research and Graduate Programs shall advise the student of this opinion, and take no further action. - iii.
-If in the opinion of the Vice President the complaint is valid but an informal solution is unlikely, or if the Vice President has attempted an informal solution and has failed, he/she shall advise the student of this fact. - iv.
-In the case of 33, the student may choose not to proceed further, or the student may choose to proceed with the matter.
-In the latter case, the student shall make a written complaint, through the Registrar, to the Senate Committee on Academic Appeals which shall consider it according to its rules of procedure.
+- If the Vice President Research thinks it advisable, the Vice President shall seek to bring about a solution through informal means; - iii.
+After assessing the evidence that is presented, if in the opinion of the Vice President Research the complaint is invalid, the Vice President Research shall advise the student of this opinion, and take no further action; - iii.
+After assessing the evidence that is presented, if in the opinion of the Vice President the complaint is valid but an informal solution is unlikely, or if the Vice President has attempted an informal solution and has failed, he/she shall advise the student of this fact; - iv.
+In the case of an appeal of a final grade, the student may choose not to proceed further, or the student may choose to proceed with the matter.
+In the latter case, the student shall make a written complaint, through the Registrar, to the Senate Committee on Student Appeals which shall consider it according to its rules of procedure.

-36. University Closure/Weather
+28. University Closure/Weather

 On rare occasions, the President (or designate) may elect to close the University due to inclement weather or other human or natural circumstances.
-In such circumstances, classes and examinations will be formally cancelled and will be rescheduled.
+In such circumstances, classes and examinations are formally cancelled and rescheduled.
 Assignments due on the date of the closure must be submitted on the next day that the University is open.